 Things to consider

-The first thing to consider is that we don’t know much about the newly offered savings account and the upcoming checking account.
 Betterment’s website offers plenty of promises, but CNBC has reported that there are some regulatory questions about their new account offerings.
 Some think this may be related to the delayed launch of Checking.

 The second downside comes on the investing side.
 Because the app is so simple, it can seem restrictive.
 You’ll only get access to certain ETFs, and depending on how you invest, things can get a little pricey.
 There is also little to no human advising contact until you get into the premium range, which requires that you have over $100,000 under management with them.
 Otherwise, advice from real humans does not come cheap.
 Fees can get pricey, especially for high end investors.

-Betterment Checking & savings accounts
+Betterment Checking & Cash Reserve accounts

 Betterment money market accounts